 Quick Facts About Black Memorabilia:

-- Most collectible black memorabilia was produced from the 1920s through the 1950s, although some collectors seek items dating back to the Civil War era as well.
+- Most collectible black memorabilia was produced from the early 1900s through the 1950s, although some collectors seek items dating back to the Civil War era as well.

 - Some of the most rare and valuable items deal with the controversial topic of slavery, and not everyone approves of these being traded on the secondary market.